weavejester/ring-oauth2/README.md

 ## Installation

-To install, add the following to your project `:dependencies`:
+To install, add the following to your deps.edn file:

+    ring-oauth2/ring-oauth2 {:mvn/version "0.2.0"}

+Or to your Leiningen project file:

     [ring-oauth2 "0.2.0"]